Research

 The system failures and ultimate grounding of the Boeing 737 MAX passenger aircraft have been covered extensively in the mass media.
 Having already reported a market value loss of USD 25bn, the way Boeing now deals with the situation is of utmost importance.
 In Q2 2019, Third Bridge Forum interviewed six specialists in the aviation space to fully investigate the situational implications.

-Following the fatal Lion Air and Ethiopian Airlines accidents in October 2018 and March 2019 respectively, the Boeing 737 MAX has been grounded in over 50 countries across the world.
+Following the fatal Lion Air and Ethiopian Airlines accidents in October 2018 and March 2019 respectively, the Boeing 737 MAX has been grounded in over 50 countries.
 While the direct cause of the incident has not yet been confirmed, it has been widely suggested that the accident occurred from a faulty sensor, which incorrectly reported that the aeroplane was stalling.
 This triggered the automated system known as the Manoeuvring Characteristics Augmentation System (MCAS), which pointed the nose of the aircraft down in an attempt to correct the alleged stall.
+Although trained pilots were operating the 737 MAX at the time, they had not been warned about the fault and no mention of MCAS had been included in the flight manual despite the company allegedly being aware of the issue prior to the incidents.
+As a result, the FAA has launched an extensive investigation and has already uncovered a number of flaws in the aircraft certification process, which have been exacerbated by a shortage of qualified regulators.
+This investigation has caused the market to question how long it will take before the issues are rectified and the plane is commercially relaunched.